 We welcome invited speakers from around the world for our various seminar series, our Tyneside Geographical Lecture and for longer research visits.

-Our research activity in Geography is organized through a number of clusters, which have links to other Centres and Institutes:
+Our research activity in Geography is organised through a number of clusters, which have links to other centres and institutes: